signaldatascience/R-curriculum/src/week1/day3/r-attributes-factors-matrices.md

 [^collin]: The reason for not making a binary indicator variable for the first level of the factor is that the state of "factor is equal to its first level" can already be represented by the `length(levels()) - 1` binary indicator variables all being set to 0.
 As such, if we add in a binary indicator variable for the first level, it will cause problems with collinearity that breaks linear techniques (including regression).

+[^8pm]: Deciding what the cutoff point is where you stop counting something as "X hours after 8 PM" and start counting it as "24-X hours before 8 PM" is an arbitrary choice in principle, but some choices are more sensible than others -- use your human judgment to optimize for interpretability!

 [^time]: You can use string manipulation or R's [inbuilt time classes](https://stat.ethz.ch/R-manual/R-devel/library/base/html/DateTimeClasses.html).
 Try doing it both ways.
+For plotting the overlaid histograms, try `ggplot(df) + geom_histogram(aes(x=H2GH42), fill="red", alpha=0.2) + geom_histogram(aes(x=H2GH43), fill="blue", alpha=0.2)`.

 [^mod]: Just modify the attributes.